snepaul179/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/README.md

 # 1) Data Gathering and research

 There was lot of back and forth from research and data gathering.
-Research would shep light on what type of data is required or can be used for our analysis.
-And data gthering would be tedious work with lot of blanks or mismatched data.
+Research would shed light on what type of data is required or can be used for our analysis.
+And data gathering would be tedious work with lot of blanks or mismatched data.

 All the data gathered or generated can be found under Data foler.